cyfronet-fid/sat4envi/README.md

 ### Prerequisites

 The application uses postgres database at `localhost:5433`.
-The database can be run in a docker container by issuing `docker-compose up --rm` in root directory.
+The database can be run in a docker container by issuing `docker-compose up db` in root directory.

 In case of changes in `docker-compose.yml` to remove the database volume it is necessary to issue `docker volume rm <volume name>`.
 `docker volume ls` lists volumes.